DarkZoneSD/SnipeAgent/README.md

 - Creates Asset automatically on first run
 - Is able to update the asset it is associated with in the database
-- Defaults to default asset model if no corresponding model is found in database
+- Defaults to default asset model if no corresponding product number of your device is found in database
+- Assigns the asset to the user that is currently logged in while running the program, if the user is not found it will default to the "assigned" state

 ### Prerequisites